SHASHANK-PRO-05/I_Will_Become_Data_Engineer/README.md

 # All-Scala
 Things you need to know in your language to become a Data Engineer.
-I started my journey with scala.
+I started my journey with Scala.
 Feel free to use whatever language you prefer.

 ### Task List
 The main thing is the concepts.
 So choose whatever tools you like and master those concepts.